Eccky

-Eccky is an online game.
+Eccky was an online game.
 Until 2009, it was an MSN-based social simulation game in which two people work together to create and raise a virtual baby.
 Eccky won the 2005 SpinAwards for Innovation and for Best Interactive Concept.
 In 2009, the game play changed to a real-time virtual world on Hyves.
+As of 2024, the game is no longer available.

 History

 Eccky was created in August 2005 by Dutch developer Media Republic in association with MSN in the Netherlands.
 Eccky has characteristics of life simulation and virtual pet games.
 The gameplay of the first version of Eccky involved a virtual baby, or Eccky, which was born on the basis of information derived from both Eccky user players.
 Eccky used an AIML chatbot and MSN Messenger for chat between users and the Eccky baby.
 In 2006, Eccky became an independent company as a subsidiary of Media Republic.

 From its live introduction to the public until August 2006, Eccky required an initial fee which could be paid by either user player.
 However Eccky has been free to play since September 2006.